How to Sew Your Own Pillow Cases in 4 Different Sizes

+Sew your own pillowcase to create exactly the color, print, or size you want and save some money in the process.
+Consider making pillowcases as a gift.
+Kids and teens love having things with their favorite activities, animals, or even favorite movie or tv characters.
 Make your favorite college student a pillowcase that follows a theme of their course of study.
-Consider embroidering a name across the hem of the pillowcase for travel pillows.
-There will be no more arguing about... who owns which pillow.
+Consider embroidering a name across the hem of the pillowcase for travel pillows and there will be no more arguing about who owns which pillow.

 - Matching thread

 Quilting cotton is a great fabric for pillowcases as it's available in a variety of colors and designs and washes well.
 Always preshrink fabric and press before measuring and cutting.
 If using a print fabric, consider the direction of the design before cutting your fabric.
 An allover design makes the most efficient use of fabric, as some one-way prints require more fabric than listed here.

 Cut your fabric to the size listed below for your pillow.
 A rotary cutter, ruler, and cutting mat are the easiest way to ensure square cuts, but you can also use a yardstick or measuring tape, a fabric marker, and scissors to mark and cut the rectangle needed.